rainawan/SFML_Portfolio/README.md

 # SFML_Portfolio 🎮
-#### Below is a collection of cross-platform projects I have designed and developed, providing a visual interface to multimedia components.
-I used a Simple and Fast Multimedia Library (SFML) and C++ to provide a graphics module.
+<p> Below is a collection of cross-platform projects I have designed and developed that provide a visual interface to multimedia components.
+I used a Simple and Fast Multimedia Library (SFML) and C++ to create this graphics module, beginning from a simple circle shape and ending with an interactive battleship game.</p>

 | Name | Demo
 | ---- | ----